 Venice needs no introduction.
 It is probably one of the most famous and recognizable places in the world.
-A travel destination which should be on every traveler’s bucket list.
-A day or a week is never going to be enough at this unique place, however Venice is often a stop in a longer journey around Veneto area, North Italy or Italy in general.
+A travel destination that should be on every traveler’s bucket list.
+A day or a week is never going to be enough at this unique place, however, Venice is often a stop in a longer journey around Veneto area, North Italy or Italy in general.
 Therefore in this article we will try something different.
 We will try to squeeze the ultimate visit to Venice in just one day (or two if you have the time) and on a tight budget.
 The 10 things you must do if you had only one day in Venice are :

 Admire the architecture and greatness of Basilica San Marco : The main attraction of the area is the glorious Basilica San Marco, a unique example of Byzantine architecture.
 It was built in the 9th century and was remodeled many times during the following centuries.
 For its opulent design, gilded Byzantine mosaics and its status as the symbol of Venetian wealth and power, it was named Church of Gold.
 Spend at least an hour to visit and admire the interior of the building, a mix of oriental extravaganza and western influences.
-Usually the queue to enter the church is long, so plan ahead and book your tickets from the official site.
+Usually, the queue to enter the church is long, so plan ahead and book your tickets from the official site.

-Stroll around La Fenice : West of the ever crowded Piazza San Marco lies the labyrinth of alleys around La Fenice, which is the city oldest theatre and opera house.
-The theatre was originally built in 1792 and was destroyed by a fire in 1836, but a year later was resurrected, just like phoenix (fenice), from its ashes.
+Stroll around La Fenice : West of the ever-crowded Piazza San Marco lies the labyrinth of alleys around La Fenice, which is the city’s oldest theatre and opera house.
+The theatre was originally built in 1792 and was destroyed by a fire in 1836, but a year later was resurrected, just like a phoenix (fenice), from its ashes.
 The surrounding area has also two wonderful squares to explore, Campo San Fantin and Campo Santo Stefano, where you could find exceptional little shops, like Legatoria Piazzesi (Campiello della Feltrina), a paper shop specialized in handmade postcards.
 From Campo Santo Stefano head to Ponte dell’ Academia, a wooden bridge that was built as a temporary replacement to the older bridge that was situated here in 1932 and since then remains at its position on public demand.

 Visit the unknown Squero di San Trovaso : After crossing Ponte della Academia and behind the imposing building of Galleria dell’ Academia (the largest collection of Venetian art in existence), take a small detour to visit Squero di San Trovaso, a tiny boatyard established in the 17th century.
 The boatyard has been home to the workshops of many generations of gondola builders.
-The small wooden buildings around it are Tyrolean in style, because the first workers came from Dolomites, in the Italian Alps.
-Just next of the boatyard you see the church of San Trovaso, which has two decorated and distinctive entrances, due to the fact that at the neighbourhood, existed two rival families (Castellani and Nicolotti), who each wanted its own gate.
+The small wooden buildings around it are Tyrolean in style, because the first workers came from the Dolomites, in the Italian Alps.
+Just next to the boatyard you see the church of San Trovaso, which has two decorated and distinctive entrances, due to the fact that in the neighbourhood, existed two rival families (Castellani and Nicolotti), who each wanted its own gate.

 Discover the peacefulness of Campo San Barnaba : After San Trovaso head for Campo San Barnaba.
 This canal-side square was known as the home of the impoverished Venetian patricians.
 Today at the square you see a vegetable barge and the church of San Barnaba which usually hosts art exhibitions.
 A few meters from there, the famous Ponti dei Pugni (Bridge of Fists) is distinguished by two pairs of footprints, which indicate the positions for fights between rival gangs.
 Stroll around this peaceful part of the city and discover unique small shops, like Il Mondo in Miniatura (Ponte de le Maravegie) with miniatures of the city’s buildings and Mondonovo Maschere (Rio Terra Canal), famous for its masks (which were used in the movie “Eyes Wide Shut”).
-Also at Campo San Barnaba, you could taste one of the best espresso in Venice, in the miniature Cafe Bar Ai Artisti.
+Also at Campo San Barnaba, you could taste one of the best espressos in Venice, in the miniature Cafe Bar Ai Artisti.

 Have a coffee with the locals at Campo Santa Margherita : Cross Ponte dei Pugni and via Rio Terra Canal reach Campo Santa Margherita, one of the largest squares in Venice.
 Its surrounding buildings are of minor artistic importance but the market stalls, off-beat shops and cafes, attract many locals and especially young people.
 Imagina Cafe and Margaret Duchamp are the most popular cafes around the square.
 Also here you could taste excellent gelato at Gelateria Il Doge and other delicacies at Majer bakery.
 As you are leaving the square take a look at Calle del Forno at the north end, where some of the oldest surviving Byzantine houses are located.